-- not use information obtained as a result of our position as a Member of the Board of EHA for any purpose other than that required to fulfil our roles and responsibilities as a Member of the Board of - respect and maintain confidentiality, and not at any time release to any person or organisation any documents or information that the Board of EHA has resolved be kept confidential, that have otherwise been delivered to us as a member of the Board with an indication that they are confidential or that we ought reasonably know are confidential and/or ought to be kept confidential - ensure any information we give to the media in relation to the decisions of EHA is accurate and not a misuse of information.
+- not use information obtained as a result of our position as a Member of the Board of EHA for any purpose other than that required to fulfil our roles and responsibilities as a Member of the Board - respect and maintain confidentiality, and not at any time release to any person or organisation any documents or information that the Board of EHA has resolved be kept confidential, that have otherwise been delivered to us as a member of the Board with an indication that they are confidential or that we ought reasonably know are confidential and/or ought to be kept confidential.

-- be fair and honest in our dealings with individuals and organisations and behave in a manner that facilitates constructive communication between the Board of EHA and the community - when making comments to the media, state clearly that we are expressing our personal opinion and not that of EHA (unless a Member of the Board is authorised by EHA to speak on its behalf) - when making personal comments, show respect for decisions of EHA, other Members of the Board and employees of EHA - in our dealings with other Members of the Board, employees of EHA and the community, endeavour to ensure that our communication, written or verbal (or otherwise), is not offensive to any person or otherwise defamatory.
+- be fair and honest in our dealings with individuals and organisations and behave in a manner that facilitates constructive communication between the Board of EHA and the community - when making comments to the media, state clearly that we are expressing our personal opinion and not that of EHA (unless a Member of the Board is authorised by the CEO to speak on its behalf) - when making personal comments, show respect for decisions of EHA, other Members of the Board and employees of EHA - in our dealings with other Members of the Board, employees of EHA and the community, endeavour to ensure that our communication, written or verbal (or otherwise), is not offensive to any person or otherwise defamatory.